Child Birth Injury Compensation Claims: For Injury to Mother or Baby

 Most expectant mothers fear labour to some degree.
-Thanks to advances in maternity healthcare over the last 100 or so years, in most cases, both mother and child emerge from childbirth relatively unscathed.
+The impact modern medicine has had on reducing mother and infant mortality rates across the developed world make it easy to forget just how dangerous childbirth is, and how quickly problems can develop.
+Thanks to advances in maternity healthcare over the last 100 or so years in most cases, both mother and child emerge from childbirth relatively unscathed.

-Being left incontinent is one nightmare a minority of women face after giving birth.
+Being left incontinent is one such nightmare a minority of women face after giving birth.
 This can be the result of suffering a fissure, or hole, between the rectal and vaginal passages, or nerve damage, meaning the brain can no longer register when the bladder and/or bowels need emptying.

 It is however the emotional damage that can do the most harm to both mother and child.
 Some women who have experienced a traumatic birth can suffer postpartum post-traumatic stress disorder (PTSD).
 Symptoms include hyper-vigilance, intrusive memories, flashbacks, severe emotional distress, irritability, trouble sleeping and nightmares.